Best time to visit Norway 2026 — month-by-month weather, prices and crowds

 The single best window for value travel.
 Trails are still open, fjord ferries run until mid-September, and hotel prices drop 25–40% from August.
 Daylight remains decent (10–14 hours in Oslo).
 By late September, the first Northern Lights start appearing in Tromsø.

 The downside: weather is changeable.
 Pack a serious waterproof shell and don't plan multi-day hikes in late September without flexibility.
+That said, the trade-off is well worth it — the autumn colours across Hardanger and the Lofoten hillsides are genuinely stunning, and you will often have popular trails entirely to yourself.

 Best for: budget-conscious travellers, photographers (autumn colours), early Northern Lights chasers Pricing: 25–40% lower than summer